Azure-for-Startups/Content/Instructional-guides-and-code-packets/Notification-Hub/README.md

 >
 > <span id="h.3s2oei2i0hl6" class="anchor"></span>git commit -m "initial commit"

--   To get URL for the remote repository, open all settings and click on the Properties and you can find “Git URL”
+-   To get URL for the remote repository, open all settings and click on the Properties and you can find â€œGit URLâ€�

 <img src="media/image15.png" width="299" height="299" />